ma225tq/stringManipulationLib/README.md

 *String Manipulation* (name change incoming) is a lightweight library for some common string manipulation tasks.

-I am yet to publish it to npm so it's used by downloading or cloning the Github repo.
+It's yet to be published on npm so it's used by downloading or cloning the Github repo.

 ### Features